vpp-dev/vpp-release-notes/README.md

 @page release_notes_2302 Release notes for VPP 23.02

-More than 102 commits since the previous release, including 51 fixes.
+More than 105 commits since the previous release, including 54 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Mon Nov  7 03:07:45 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Tue Nov  8 03:05:43 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER